 A member of the cross country team, a 10th grader, Matt Sein placed first in the running part of the race.

 He said it felt amazing to place first and as he ran he could hear himself echoing, which he initially thought were people behind him.
 Last year, Sein only placed second.

 Team "Vanilla Ice," three ninth graders: Joe Paparazoo, Dan Rae and Brice Pattison placed first for the freshman.

-Page 3 of 3 - The team said the race was fun.
+The team said the race was fun.
 Paparazoo said that despite the fact that the team trained, nothing could prepare them for the actual race because it seemed larger and more intense as the "pressure is on."